Lucastdeg/WRO-2024-SAPIENS/videos/README.md

-# Vehicle Pictures
+# Performance Videos
-This directory contains all physical pictures of the vehicle used in the competition
+This directory contains all performance videos of the vehicle used in the competition